 “It’s the idea of rent versus mortgage.
 We pay this (rent) every month.
 We pay it, pay it, pay it.
 It’s like you’re buying fireworks and lighting it on fire.
 You never get it back… it’s kind of like the light at the end of a tunnel when you buy a house.
 It makes you feel like you’re going to accomplish something,” said Joe.

 “I’m actually going to enjoy the peace and quiet.
 I’m not going to hear neighbors banging upstairs, Rocky (their dog) won’t be barking because he hears noise,” said Candace.

 When asked what they were most excited about with their future Habitat home, both parents mentioned the impact on their children.

 “Putting a roof over my children’s heads… being able to have a place to watch them grow up,” Candace said.
 “I think I’m mostly excited about Maci’s room and bathroom.
 Finally having a room that can accommodate her.”

 “Yeah, they’ll always be able to call that home,” Joe added.

 Joe and Candace are currently working hard on their sweat equity and have attended dozens of hours of homebuyer education classes in preparation for homeownership.
-Construction is scheduled to begin on their home in Canyon Lake in the Fall of 2022.
+Construction is scheduled to begin on their home in Canyon Lake in January 2024.